pytorch/torchtitan/docs/performance.md

 [^1]: We used HBM2e based lower TDP SXM H100(95GB) for our test, the actual peak TFLOPs number is between SXM and NVL, and we don't know its exact value.
 So this MFU number is lower than actual MFU because we use the peak number of SXM directly.

 [^2]: Since for Float8, we are not converting all the matmuls to Float8 because our fused attention implementation is not done in Float8, so this number is lower than expected.

-[^3]: Since the 70B training with local batch size 2 will cause an OOM error when selective activation checkpointing is used, we report the local batch size 1 case instead.

-[^4]: One may have noticed that for both 13B and 70B training, 1D parallelism has slightly better convergence than 2D parallelism in the first half of training.
-We believe this is caused by the stronger shuffling effect introduced by having more FSDP ranks in the 1D parallelism, and the difference in convergence speed should go away after switching to a randomized data loading solution.